boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 There are a few other advantage to doing your searches in serial.
 You can attempt to consume all the resources you have at your disposal to give a good result, you don't have to worry about memory issues since you should know how much memory you need at any one time.
 As such I am going to make the choice to limit searches in the system to one at a time.

-That decided lets list down the requirements and constraints we have.
+That decided lets list down the "requirements" and constraints we have.

 Requirements

- - We don't need to support wildcard queries or OR search, AND by default
+ - We don't need to support wildcard queries or OR search, AND by default but be able to implement them later...
  - We need to be able to search special characters
  - We want to be able to update quickly as its a write heavy workload
  - We need to support filters on source, language and repository